reachea/detect-language/README.md

 - Detailed language detection with confidence scores
 - Support for mixed-language text analysis
 - Per-character script analysis with Unicode information
+- Script information with Unicode ranges and writing system details

 ## How it works